-The following expenses, up to the amount included in the budget (maximum \$1,500.00), will be considered as allowable expenses to be paid by District N-1 to the second Vice District Governor, excluding any expenses covered by Lions Clubs International.
+The following expenses, up to the amount included in the budget (maximum \$2,000.00), will be considered as allowable expenses to be paid by District N-1 to the second Vice District Governor, excluding any expenses covered by Lions Clubs International.

-- Mileage, tolls, ferries, accommodation and meals (no liquor) to attend the District N-1 Organizational Meeting, Cabinet Meetings and the August Multiple District N Council Meeting(s), if held. - Mileage, tolls, ferries, accommodation, meals (no liquor) and hospitality books for VDG and spouse to attend Sub-District Convention, Multiple District Fall Conference and Multiple District Convention. - 3.
+- Mileage, tolls, ferries, accommodation and meals (no liquor) to attend the District N-1 Organizational Meeting, Cabinet Meetings and the Summer Multiple District N Council Meeting(s), if held. - 2.
+Mileage, tolls, ferries, accommodation, meals (no liquor) and hospitality books for VDG and spouse to attend Sub-District Convention, Multiple District Fall Conference and Multiple District Convention. - 3.
 When the second Vice District Governor is acting as the official representative of the District Governor, his / her expenses, if any, will be reimbursed from the District Governor's allotted budget. - 4.
 Photocopying, telephone, postage or other office expenses.

-D) PERMISSIBLE EXPENSES FOR CABINET SECRETARY-TREASURER
+D) PERMISSIBLE EXPENSES FOR CABINET SECRETARY AND CABINET TREASURER

-The following expenses, up to the amount included in the budget, will be considered allowable expenses to be paid by District N-1 to the serving Cabinet Secretary-Treasurer, unless Lions Clubs International covers them.
+The following expenses, up to the amount included in the budget, will be considered allowable expenses to be paid by District N-1 to the serving Cabinet Secretary and Cabinet Treasurer, unless Lions Clubs International covers them.

 - 1. Mileage, tolls, ferries, accommodations and meals (no liquor) to attend the District N-1 Organizational Meeting and Cabinet Meetings. - 2.
-Mileage, tolls, ferries, accommodation, meals (no liquor) and hospitality books for CST to attend the Sub-District Convention and the Multiple District Convention, which are above the coverage allowed by Lions International. - 1.
-Photocopying, telephone, postage or other office expenses not covered by Lions International
+Mileage, tolls, ferries, accommodation, meals (no liquor) and hospitality books for the serving Cabinet Secretary and Cabinet Treasurer to attend the Sub-District Convention, which are above the coverage allowed by Lions International. - 1.
+Photocopying, telephone, postage or other office expenses not covered by Lions International for the serving Cabinet Secretary and Cabinet Treasurer.